Impact on Business (GRI3-3, 304-2)

 Development of a Biodiversity Management Plan

-Biodiversity Action Plan (BAP) Framework for Xayaburi Hydroelectric Power Plant
+Complete Biodiversity Action Plan (BAP) Framework for the Xayaburi Hydroelectric Power Plant

 100%